pahuber/PHRINGE/README.md

 - Model different array architectures including different array configurations (Emma-X, Triangle, Pentagon) and different nulling schemes (double Bracewell, Kernel)
 - Model noise contributions from astrophysical sources including stellar, local zodi and exozodi leakage
 - Model noise contributions from systematic instrument perturbations including amplitude, phase (OPD) and polarization rotation perturbations
-- Configure the osbervation and the observatory with all major parameters (see example configuration file in [this example](./examples/config.yaml))
+- Configure the osbervation and the observatory with all major parameters
-- Configure the observed planetary system including the star, planets and exozodi (see example system configuration in [this example](./examples/system.yaml)))
+- Configure the observed planetary system including the star, planets and exozodi
 - Export the photometry data as a FITS file

 ## Requirements